MuhammadZohaibRaza2/CodSoft_Intern/README.md

 # CodSoft Internship Repository
-CodSoft Internship: Elevating coding skills and innovation as I embark on a dynamic journey in C++ development at CodSoft.
-Join me as I dive into projects, hone skills, and contribute to cutting-edge solutions.
+Welcome to my CodSoft Internship Repository!
+Here, I'll be documenting my journey as I delve into C++ development at CodSoft.
+Join me as I explore projects, sharpen my skills, and contribute to innovative solutions.

-# Muhammad Zohaib Raza
+## Muhammad Zohaib Raza
-# Date: 02/07/2024
+Date: 02/07/2024

+## Tasks Overview:

-# Task 1: Number Guessing Game
+### Task 1: Number Guessing Game
-# Description:
+**Description:**
 This program is a number guessing game.
-The program generates a random number between the given range and prompts the user to guess the number.
-The program provides feedback if the guess is too high or too low and continues until the user guesses the correct number.
-Finally, it displays the number of guesses it took to guess the correct number.
+It generates a random number within a specified range and prompts the user to guess the number.
+Feedback is provided if the guess is too high or too low, and the game continues until the correct number is guessed.
+The program also displays the number of attempts taken to guess the correct number.

-# Task 2: Simple Calculator
+### Task 2: Simple Calculator
-# Description:
+**Description:**
-This program is a simple calculator that takes two numbers and an operator as input and returns the result of the operation.
-It can handle basic arithmetic operations such as addition, subtraction, multiplication, and division.
-The program also handles invalid input, such as an invalid operator.
+A simple calculator program that takes two numbers and an operator as input and returns the result of the operation.
+It supports basic arithmetic operations like addition, subtraction, multiplication, and division.
+The program handles invalid inputs, including invalid operators.

-# Task 3: Tic Tac Toe Game
+### Task 3: Tic Tac Toe Game
-# Description:
+**Description:**
-This is a simple Tic Tac Toe game played on a 3x3 grid.
-It is a two-player game where the first player is X and the second player is O. Players take turns placing their symbols on the grid, aiming to get three of their symbols in a row, column, or diagonal.
-The game ends when one player wins or if the grid is full and there is no winner.
+This is a classic Tic Tac Toe game played on a 3x3 grid.
+It's a two-player game where the symbols 'X' and 'O' are placed alternatively.
+Players aim to get three of their symbols in a row, column, or diagonal to win the game.
+The game ends when one player wins or the grid is full with no winner.

-# Instructions:
+## Instructions:
-Number Guessing Game: Compile and run the program.
+- **Number Guessing Game:** Compile and run the program.
 Follow the instructions to guess the correct number within the given range.

-Simple Calculator: Compile and run the program.
+- **Simple Calculator:** Compile and run the program.
 Enter two numbers and an operator (+, -, *, /) to perform the desired arithmetic operation.

-Tic Tac Toe Game: Compile and run the program.
+- **Tic Tac Toe Game:** Compile and run the program.
 Follow the on-screen instructions to play the game.
 Enter the position number where you want to place your symbol.

+## License
+This repository and its contents are licensed under the terms of the MIT license.